griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 Example Ktor client making requests to a suitable json producing api - [swapi.dev](https://swapi.dev/)

-Response example - be aware that most primitive values can contain "unknown"
+Response example - be aware that most primitive values in the responses can also be "unknown" instead of null

+With Kotlin Serialization, there [doesn't seem](https://github.com/Kotlin/kotlinx.serialization/issues/754) to be a way of specifying decoding "unknown" as null

 ``` json